-This Methodology provides a general description of the sovereign rating methodology incorporating pillars, attributes, variables, and their respective weights as well as the peer review assessment.
+This Methodology provides a general description of the sovereign rating methodology, incorporating pillars, attributes, variables, and their respective weights, as well as the peer review assessment.
 The processes and methods used by Sovereign Africa Ratings (SAR) to establish sovereign credit ratings rely on both quantitative and qualitative data and information in arriving at the final rating.
 SAR applies quantitative statistical models to ensure that the processes, procedures, and practices of its credit ratings do not become a subjective concept.

-The rating exercise undertaken by SAR is based on information provided by the issuing entity, an inhouse database, and data from other sources that SAR considers dependable.
+The rating exercise undertaken by SAR is based on information provided by the issuing entity, an in-house database, and data from other sources that SAR considers dependable.
 This methodology is applied for both solicited and unsolicited ratings.
 The methodology is focused on assessing the income generation capacity, ability, and willingness of a sovereign to meet debt obligations.
-The analysis examines key determinants of a sovereign as a borrower by assessing probabilities of change in these fundamentals which could affect its repayment capacity.
-The assessment is conducted using SAR's sovereign model which incorporates five pillars which embody nine attributes and 40 variables with weights allocated at variable level.
-The model is used to assess historical data and produces forecasts at the variable level.
+The analysis examines key determinants of a sovereign as a borrower by assessing probabilities of change in these fundamentals, which could affect its repayment capacity.
+The assessment is conducted using SAR's sovereign model, which incorporates six pillars that embody eleven attributes and 46 variables with weights allocated at the variable level.
+The model is used to assess historical data and produce forecasts at the variable level.
 Indicative scores are assigned at the variable level based on established thresholds.